sous-chefs/apt/README.md

 ### apt_repository

-The apt_repository resource has been moved into chef-client in Chef 12.9\.
-This cookbook uses compat_resource, which backports the latest apt_repository chef-client functionality to older versions of chef-client.
+The apt_repository resource has been moved into chef-client in Chef 12.9.

 See <https://docs.chef.io/resource_apt_repository.html> for usage details

 ### apt_update

-The apt_update resource has been moved into chef-client in Chef 12.7\.
-This cookbook uses compat_resource, which backports the latest apt_update chef-client functionality to older versions of chef-client.
+The apt_update resource has been moved into chef-client in Chef 12.7.

 See <https://docs.chef.io/resource_apt_update.html> for usage details